 - Expand knowledge and use of existing policing resources, like the PND

 - Build a partnership between data and professionals to create new solutions to solve existing problems

 - Equip policing with smarter tools to tackle priority crimes such as domestic abuse

 Earlier this year we presented some initial findings on solutions that could be implemented now, using existing resources, to the National Problem Solving Conference.
-They included the following facts about the PND, which shares intelligence across the 43 police forces in England and Wales:

 We are now looking for further ways we can use wider technological solutions to improve detection, enforcement and protection in the future.
 We will identify areas where partnership between the ‘doers’ and the ‘data’ can solve problems, such as: